storefront-x/storefront-x/docs/guide/cookbook.md

 }
 ```

-### 3. Create new service
+### 3. Create a new service

 Service wraps repository and adds business logic.
-A lot of the times there might not be additional business logic so services might be basically empty.
+A lot of the times there might not be additional business logic, so services might be basically empty.

 > `services/useGetTodo.ts`